Child Care Assistance

 - Picking up an application at Nicollet County Human Services or call to request one be mailed to you,

-- Or, visiting ApplyMN to apply online,
+- or, visiting MNbenefits to apply online,

-- Or, printing off the Minnesota Child Care Assistance Program Application (DHS-3550) and returning it to Nicollet County Human Services,
+- or, printing off the Minnesota Child Care Assistance Program Application (DHS-3550) and returning it to Nicollet County Human Services,

-- Or, filling out the Combined Application Form (DHS-5223) and the Combined Application-Child Care Addendum (PDF) (DHS-5223D) if you need CCAP and health care coverage, cash, and/or food assistance and returning it to Nicollet County Human Services.
+- or, filling out the Combined Application Form (DHS-5223) and the Combined Application-Child Care Addendum (PDF) (DHS-5223D) if you need CCAP and health care coverage, cash, and/or food assistance and returning it to Nicollet County Human Services.